 There are some key skills that top Agile talent should possess:

 The first aspect, which is the building block of all others, lies within economics.
-To be truly Agile, you need to have a very clear economic view of your work processes so you can take economically-based decisions that provide value to your clients.
+For a successful Agile implementation and to be truly Agile, you need to have a very clear economic view of your work processes.
+Only then can you make economically-based decisions that provide value to your clients.

 In contrast, Agile projects are defined by producing small, but actionable “deliverables” that are being released early and often in the process.
 Combined with the idea of constant customer collaboration during the entire development life cycle, the implementation of late changes becomes more cost-efficient.

 Flow efficiency is the ratio between value-adding time and the lead time required to complete a process.
 By optimizing your process for flow efficiency, you can organize your overall capacity to deliver maximum value to your customers in the shortest amount of time.